Curriculum

 Multispecialty Rotation

-A month-long multispecialty rotation that provides an opportunity to experience a half-day, once a week outpatient exposure to pulmonary, allergy, ophthalmology, neurology, ergonomics, dermatology, and complementary medicine at a number of different practice settings.
+A month-long multispecialty rotation that provides an opportunity to experience a half-day, once a week outpatient exposure to pulmonary, allergy, ophthalmology, neurology, ergonomics, dermatology, and complementary medicine at several different practice settings.
 Locations: UCSF Mt Zion, Kaiser San Francisco, UC Berkeley Tang Center, and a SF-based private practice neurology setting.
 Locations: San Francisco and Berkeley, CA.

 Lawrence Livermore National Laboratory, Health Services Department (LLNL)